 Louis Catorze’s course of eye ointment came to an end on Thursday.
 (It should have been Wednesday but I did an extra dose to make up for the night when we got drunk and forgot one.)

 Although administering it was horrible, towards the end of the course he’d even started coming for post-meds cuddles, although I imagine this is because he’s so thick he forgot he’d just been medicated.
 It’s hard to know whether he’s healing as he looks ok from some angles and awful from others, but he seems to be in good spirits.
-He’s been well enough to be out at all hours in yesterday’s storm, and also well enough to dig up our baby chard plants, resulting in unrepeatable expletives OF THE WORST KIND from Cat Daddy.
+He’s been well enough to be out at all hours in yesterday’s storm, and also well enough to dig up our bulbs, resulting in unrepeatable expletives OF THE WORST KIND from Cat Daddy.
 (And, before you say anything, it wasn’t the foxes this time.
 It was definitely Catorze.)

 In other news, the little sod imprisoned us in the house the other day.

 Every night we double-lock the front door but leave keys nearby, close enough for us to grab in the event of fire, alien invasion or zombie apocalypse, but not so close that a psycho with a fishing rod and a magnet could reach through the letterbox and grab them.

 A few days ago, in the early hours of the morning, I heard the sound of keys downstairs.
 Sure enough, Catorze had been playing with the emergency set and had kicked/pushed them to some unknown location, possibly under the sofa or between the floorboards.
 Only he knows where they are, and he ain’t telling.

 In short, he had locked us in the house.

 Cat Daddy, later that day: “But we have other keys.
 It’s not as if we had no way of getting out.”